RussellJurek/SoFiA/README.md

 ------------

 SoFiA, the Source Finding Application, is a new HI source finding pipeline intended to find and parametrise galaxies in HI data cubes.
-While the software is still under development, the first beta version of SoFiA has now been released and can be obtained from this web page.
+SoFiA can be launched from the command line, but it also comes with an easy-to-use graphical user interface that allows control parameters to be manipulated interactively.
+While the software is still under development, the first stable version of SoFiA has been released and can be obtained from this web page.

 Requirements